jenelle99/PIC16BProject/README.md

 In order to perform the tasks necessary for identifying mental health disorders, we will have to first analyze the data and find an appropriate machine learning algorithm for the platform.
 To assess the necessary machine learning algorithm and work on the project, we will use various Python packages such as NumPy, Panda, and Scikit Learn, which we have previously used in PIC16A.
 Python packages like Seaborn and Matplotlib may become useful in data visualization as well.
 In addition to this, Tensorflow and Statsmodels packages, which we have not yet learned, may become relevant when classifying the mental health disorders according to the data input.

 ## *What You Will Learn*
 We believe we will learn numerous skills and techniques from our project.
-First, regardless of what data domain we end up using, we will learn to clean and preprocess our data.
+First, we will learn to clean and preprocess our data.
 Then we need to understand and analyze our data, so we will use analytical skills using numpy, pandas, and other packages in Python.
 Also, we will know what to improve from our failures at multiple points throughout the project.
 And finally, we will make a presentation to audience to explain and introduce what we have done throughout the quarter.

 ## *Risks*
 We might run into several problems and risks when trying to achieve the full deliverable.
 One main problem that can come up is that the dataset may not include enough variables and data necessary for analyzing and identifying the disorder.
 On the other hand, mental disorders’ characteristics are similar to each other, which may complicate identifying and categorizing the disorder.